 This fits into the historical definition of the “master tape” which was the final product of stored audio that was to be duplicated to create other playback records (whether vinyl, tape, etc.).

 The mastering engineer is tasked with the following:

 - Cleaning up any potential issues in the mix (ideally this won't have to happen).

 - Adjusting levels and formatting for a specified standard(s).

 - Bouncing the final product for the specified standard(s).

 Some people make a living solely from mastering but this is rare.
 Oftentimes, especially in smaller projects, the mixing engineer will take care of the recording, mixing and mastering of the audio or the mastering will be given to another “jack-of-all-trades” with a fresh ear.

 5. Audio Editor

-Editing audio is a great way to get your foot in the door, so to speaker, with a studio or new clientele.
+Editing audio is a great way to get your foot in the door, so to speak, with a studio or new clientele.

 Audio editing, as the name suggests, is the editing of audio.
-Today, this process is simplified with digital audio workstation (no more cutting and splicing tape!).
+Today, this process is simplified with the help of digital audio workstations (no more cutting and splicing tape!).